Towards a Game-Theoretic Security Analysis of Off-Chain Protocols: Conclusions

-The three-player game $\Gamma_2$ (\Cref{tbl:G2}) shows that a strong Nash Equilibrium and collusion resilient strategy is not necessarily strongly resilient and thus not \srs{} either.
-We consider the joint strategy $(H_1,H_2,H_3)$.
-If players 1 and 3 deviate to $(D_1,H_2,D_3)$ then the sum of their utility decreases strictly.
-Therefore, $(H_1,H_2,H_3)$ is \srp.
-Since player 3's utility also decreases in doing so, it is a \sNE{} as well.
-However, as the participating player $p_1$ has a strictly increased outcome in $(D_1,H_2,D_3)$, $(H_1, H_2,H_3)$ is not \SR{} nor \srs.
+The three-player NFG $\Gamma_1$ in Table IV shows a joint strategy $(H_1,H_2,H_3)$ that is \sNE{}, but not \srp{} (refer to Example III.5 ).
+Using the just proven (1) and (2), we get that $(H_1,H_2,H_3)$ is also not \SR{} nor \srs{}.

+The three-player game $\Gamma_2$ (Table V) shows a strategy $(H_1,H_2,H_3)$ that is \srp{}, but not \SR{} (see Example III.5) and thus also not \srs{} (property (1)).
+It is, however, \sNE{}: The only relevant deviation from $(H_1,H_2,H_3)$ is $(D_1, H_2, D_3)$, as it yields a different utility $(3,0,-2)$ instead of $(1,1,1)$.
+While player $P_1$ profits in this case, player $P_3$ does not.
+One deviating player not profiting suffices for a strong Nash Equilibrium, thus $(H_1,H_2,H_3)$ is \sNE{}.

 To prove the remaining implications incorrect, we consider the two-player game $\Gamma_3$ in \Cref{tbl:G3}.
 We can easily see that $(H_1,H_2)$ is not \srs, nor \sNE{}.
-This is the case, as all players $\{p_1,p_2\}$ can deviate to play $(D_1,D_2)$ which yields a strict increase for both.
+This is the case, as all players $\{P_1,P_2\}$ can deviate to play $(D_1,D_2)$ which yields a strict increase for both.
 However, since no player profits from deviating alone, $(H_1,H_2)$ is still \SR{} and \srp.
-This proves the missing directions. $\square$ \end{proof}